ncbi/pgap/README.md

 Haft DH, Selengut JD, Richter RA, Harkins D, Basu MK, Beck E.\
 Nucleic Acids Res.
 2013 Jan;41(Database issue):D387-95. doi: 10.1093/nar/gks1234.
 Epub 2012 Nov 28.

-## Public Domain notice

-National Center for Biotechnology Information.
+## LICENSING TERMS

+### NCBI PGAP CWL

-This software is a "United States Government Work" under the terms of the United States Copyright Act.
+The NCBI PGAP CWL and other code authored by NCBI is a "United States Government Work" under the terms of the United States Copyright Act.
 It was written as part of the authors' official duties as United States Government employees and thus cannot be copyrighted.
 This software is freely available to the public for use.
 The National Library of Medicine and the U.S. Government have not placed any restriction on its use or reproduction.

-Although all reasonable efforts have been taken to ensure the accuracy and reliability of the software and data, the NLM and the U.S.
-Government do not and cannot warrant the performance or results that may be obtained by using this software or data.
-The NLM and the U.S.
-Government disclaim all warranties, express or implied, including warranties of performance, merchantability or fitness for any particular purpose.
+Although all reasonable efforts have been taken to ensure the accuracy and reliability of the software and data, the NLM and the U.S. Government do not and cannot warrant the performance or results that may be obtained by using this software or data.
+The NLM and the U.S. Government disclaim all warranties, express or implied, including warranties of performance, merchantability or fitness for any particular purpose.

 Please cite NCBI in any work or product based on this material.

+### Third-party tools

+The Docker image contains third-party tools distributed under the licensing terms of the respective license holders.

+### GeneMarkS

+GeneMarkS is distributed as part of PGAP with limited rights of use and redistribution from the Georgia Tech Research Corporation.
+In particular, users of PGAP may not:

+a) alter, modify, or adapt GeneMarkS or its documentation
+b) separate GeneMarkS from PGAP and use it as a stand-alone analysis tool.